pxai/fjs/document/content/functionaljs.md

 - Using the diff function we’ll detect changes in the DOM of the HTML document.
 - Using virtualDOM, we update the HTML document through the patch function.

-Everytime that the user interacts with the app, this change function will be called and this process will be repeated.
+Every time that the user interacts with the app, this change function will be called and this process will be repeated.
 Maybe it sounds familiar?
 Sure, this is what React does!

-Next this is how we start the app: we choose an element of the DOM and we use it to init the app with an initial model (“orange”).
-We also provide update and view pure functions.
+Next, this is how we start the app: we choose an element of the DOM and we use it to init the app with an initial model (“orange”).
+We also provide the `update` and the `view` pure functions.

 ```JavaScript